rkass/zcash/doc/running.md

 Compatible Operating Systems: OSX, Ubuntu

 Included with this project are two pre-built binaries, [zcashd_osx](https://github.com/zapalabs/zcash/blob/master/src/zcashd_osx) and [zcashd_linux](https://github.com/zapalabs/zcash/blob/master/src/zcashd_linux).
 You can either use the binary that suits your machine or build from source.
-Regardless of whether you build from source or use the pre-built binary, you must download the cryptographic parameters for Zcash first by running `./zcutil/fetch-params.sh`.

 When Zcash is run as part of the Zapa project, its data directory (with the exception of wallet.dat) needs to be cleared out before startup.
 Zcash learns about the initial blockchain state via the boostrapping mechanism of Avalanche, and thus does not rely on blockchain state written to files.

+### 1. Fetch Params
+Regardless of whether you build from source or use the pre-built binary, you must download the cryptographic parameters for Zcash first by running `./zcutil/fetch-params.sh`.

-### 1. Build zcashd (optional)
+### 2. Build zcashd (optional)

 - Follow instructions from zcash docs for building zcash from source: https://zcash.readthedocs.io/en/latest/rtd_pages/macOS-build.html
 - For building on my machine which is a Mid-2013 MacBook Air running OS `10.14.5` with 4 GB RAM I needed to take the following additional measures: